April 20, 2026

 University of Washington School of Nursing

-This system means you avoid cold calls, mass emails, and affiliation agreement negotiations, but it comes with trade‑offs.
-Placements are assigned entirely at the discretion of faculty and staff, without factoring in your location preferences or transportation challenges.
+• Placements are assigned entirely at faculty discretion, without factoring in your location preferences or transportation constraints

 Rural Nursing Health Initiative (RNHI)